kubernetes/enhancements/keps/sig-cloud-provider/991-cloud-controller-migration/README.md

 ### Goals

-* Define migration process for large scale, highly available clusters to migrate from the in-tree cloud provider mechnaism, to their out-of-tree equivalents.
+* Define migration process for large scale, highly available clusters to migrate from the in-tree cloud provider mechanism, to their out-of-tree equivalents.

 ### Non-Goals